Near-axis quasi-isodynamic database: General statistical and physical features of the QI database

 The existence of such families do however pose an important question: how can we distinguish between different configurations with regard MHD stability?
 How can we say that a given configuration is more prone to stability than another when all can be made so?
 To address such questions we introduce a notion of shaping in the form of \cite[Definition~6.1c]{rodriguez2025near},

 for the marginally stable construction, where $\mathcal{J}$ is the Boozer coordinate Jacobian. $A_c^\mathrm{mhd}$ is the largest aspect ratio at which the nested flux surface construction of the near-axis model first ``breaks''.
-Beyond a measure of near-axis expansion validity, $A_c^\mathrm{mhd}$ can also be interpreted as a measure of intrinsic MHD stability: if $A_c^\mathrm{mhd}$ is small, it indicates that a small amount of flux-surface shaping\footnote{Note that a truly first order field with bare elliptical cross-sections has $A_c^\mathrm{mhd}\rightarrow0$ \citep{landreman2021a}.
-Unlike in the $L_{\nabla\mathbf{B}}$ discussion, then, $A_c^\mathrm{mhd}$ is an intrinsically second order quantity.} suffices to achieve a magnetic well.
+Beyond a measure of near-axis expansion validity, $A_c^\mathrm{mhd}$ can also be interpreted as a measure of intrinsic MHD stability: if $A_c^\mathrm{mhd}$ is small, it indicates that a small amount of flux-surface shaping\footnote{Note that a truly first order field with bare elliptical cross-sections has $A_c^\mathrm{mhd}\rightarrow0$ \citep{landreman2021a}. { Thus, when talking about shaping, elongation, which in our approach is largely controlled, does not directly impact $A_c$.} Unlike in the $L_{\nabla\mathbf{B}}$ discussion, then, $A_c^\mathrm{mhd}$ is an intrinsically second order quantity.} suffices to achieve a magnetic well.